 You need sear only one side, since the other side will be cooked in the tomato sauce.

-Simmer while stirring for 4-5 minutes over medium heat until the tomatoes “melt” to form a sauce
+- Step 5: Simmer the tomatoes while stirring for 4-6 minutes over medium heat until the tomatoes "melt" to form a sauce.

 - If defrosting frozen fish, make sure the fish fillets are thoroughly dry to obtain the best crust.
 Dab with paper towels.